Smoked Pig Shots: The Ultimate Tailgate Snack

 You could try our homemade Barbeque Pork Rub which is also a great option.
 It’s all about preference here.

-This is what I normally do and the prep goes a lot faster versus scooping out the mixture with a spoon and into the shots.
+This is what I usually do, and the prep goes a lot faster versus scooping out the mixture with a spoon and into the shots.

 When smoking these I use apple or pecan wood.
 The sweetness you get from these two kinds of wood works so well with the cheese and bacon.